hernad/harbour/HARBOUR_AND_ME.md

 ## My thoughts about harbour community

+Firstly, I have to point out:

+	These statements dependent on personal fields of interest.
+	My fields of interest are business applications, not hobbyist usage.

 I would like that there are more voices in harbour community about building `bridges` with other technologies rather than making harbour great again :)

 For example, providing better GUI solutions would be good thing.
 Creating some kinde of web framework also.
 But the problem is - there are much better solutins right now elswere!
 So that limited time and resources should be put into providing effective interfaces to those frameworks and libraries.

-I am probably most confronted with the community's majority in the area of database management.
-The community is taking large discussinos about client/server DBF base solutions.
-It is so wrong.
+I am probably most confronted to the community's on the issue of database management in harbour.
+The community is discussing about client/server DBF base solutions.
+For mi, it is wrong direction.
 As I have heard from other users, LetoDB and NETIO are already working in the production.
 So, if you need to solve problem with accessing large DBF files via network, choose one of those solutions.
-But, you have to understand: it is the patch, workaround!
-It is not solution for the future.
-Future must be providing storage in some standard SQL engine.
+But I consider those solutions as temporary workarounds!
+These are not solutions for the future.
+Future solutions have to be based on some standard SQL engine.

-I have to point out:

-	These statements dependent on personal fields of interest.
-	My fields of interest are business applications, not hobbyist usage.
+Obviously, I have made my choice - PostgreSQL :)

+## Open-source vs closed source, harbour developer's tools vendors

+The problems which I have faced with abandoned closed-source product (CA-Clipper) strongly influenced my carrieer and my views.
+I am big supporter of open-source software.
+Linux is my favorite operating sistem either for development or daily usage.
+All of relevant software built by my company is also open-source software.
+As much as I know during investigating github.com, our accounting solution [F18](https://github.com/hernad/F18) is the largest harbour based active project.
+We don't sell the software itself.
+We seel `know-how` and `services` around it.
+We consider that model best for us, but for other businesses it may or may be NOT the case.

+Of course is totally legitimate to create business around closed-source developer's library for GUI or reporting.
+But I am generally against using that kind of tools.
+Especially today, when we have so many high-quality open-source solutions for other programming languages.
+I understand that harbour community and related projects (like Xharbour, Xbase++ etc) are small and fragmented.
+As such, vendors of those developer's tools are functioning in very narrow space.
+Anyway, I think they should really analize their existing business models.
+Somehow rethink themselves, explore how `"new kids on the block"` do their businesses ...
+If they don't, I am affraid they are going to hurt themselves as much as the whole community.

+I am discussing about this topic because we share the same goal: We all want to provide solid, sustainable, healty foundation for harbour programming language and eco-system around it.

 ## Conclusion

-Using and building open-source software has many good practical and ethical implications.

-For me Vendor lock-in is sufficient reason :).

-Pragmatic
+As long as:
+1. I can build and upgrade harbour itself
+2. Build and maintain solutions around it
+3. Keep our customers satisfied with those solutions

+Harbour is alive.

+Long live the Harbour :)

+Ernad